Hypnotherapy

 Binaural Beats

-Sessions can be recorded, and immediately given to the patient on a complimentary mp3 player at the end of the session.
+Sessions can be recorded and immediately given to the patient on a complimentary mp3 player at the end of the session.

 Sound mixer and headphones used for hypnotherapy sessions